eric-p-hutchins/code-dream/README.md

 * Use a more efficient structure for `code_image_set_t` so that it can fetch requested images (by character and color) without having to scan through all of them.

+* ~~Support proper list of file suffixes for directory searching instead of just .c, .h, and .java~~

 * ~~Support a proper install (via `make install`) so that highlight.el goes in /usr/share (or equivalent) and code-dream knows where it is~~